-- If your oldest child is old enough, put her in the front seat.
-Keep in mind that it’s illegal to allow children under four to travel in the front seat, and there are legal requirements for car travel for children under seven.
+- If your oldest child is old enough, put them in the front seat.
+Keep in mind that it’s illegal to allow children under 4 to travel in the front seat, and there are legal requirements for car travel for children under 7.

 Always pull over if a fight breaks out while you’re driving.
-Turning around to talk to children or separate them takes your attention off the road.
+Turning around to talk to children or separate them is dangerous because it takes your attention off the road.

-With your help, children can learn to work out disagreements by themselves, without fighting.
+Children with siblings can practise and build relationship skills like sharing, helping, negotiating, cooperating and resolving conflict.
 This can help your children get along better and deal positively with conflicts with other children.

-Here are some tips for helping your children work things out:
+Here are tips for helping your children work things out:

-Give some tips.
+- Give tips.
 A few well-placed suggestions might be all children need.
-For example, ‘Can you think of a way you can all use the computer when you need to?’ or ‘Remember to be fair and take turns.
+For example, ‘Do you think that’s the best tone of voice right now?’ or ‘Remember to be fair and take turns.
 Whose turn was it last?’

-Give friendly reminders about rules of the house, what you expect and what will happen if a fight breaks out.
-For example, ‘Remember we all speak nicely’, or ‘Are you keeping your hands and feet to yourselves?’
+- Give friendly reminders about house rules, what you expect and what will happen if a fight breaks out.
+For example, ‘Remember we all speak nicely’ or ‘Remember what happens if you don’t keep your hands and feet to yourself’.

-Sometimes disagreements about the computer or a favourite toy seem to turn into name-calling and arguing straight away.
-If this sounds like your situation, you might want to start the reminders and coaching as soon as the computer is turned on or the toy comes out.
+Sometimes disagreements about a device or a favourite toy seem to turn into name-calling and arguing straight away.
+If this sounds like your situation, you might want to start the reminders and coaching as soon as the device is turned on or the toy comes out.